 Three bedrooms: a king size double with footboard, a further double and a twin.
 Family bathroom with bath, hand-held shower, basin and WC and a shower room with shower, basin and WC.
 Open plan living area with kitchen, sitting area and dining area.
 Large hallway.

 Night storage heating.
 Microwave, fridge, freezer, washing machine, dishwasher, TV with Blu-ray, DVD, WiFi, Phone, Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available on request.
 Off road parking for three cars.
-Two well-behaved dog welcome, Sorry no smoking.
+Two well-behaved dog welcome, not permitted on the furniture.
+Sorry no smoking.

 Set in a wooded valley at the head of a tidal creek running up from the Camel Estuary, this tiny hamlet of Cornish stone houses exudes peace and tranquillity.
 Footpaths lead in all directions - across the fields, over to the next village, down the creek to the estuary and along the water's edge to Padstow.

 Cornwall is a region full of history, culture and unique identity.
 So unique in fact that Cornwall has its very own language (Kernowek), flag (St Piran's Banner) and national anthem (Trelawney).
 In 2014 the UK government officially recognised the fine people of Cornwall as a national minority group, meaning that Cornish heritage and traditions now join the Irish, Scottish and Welsh as a protected Celtic group.